EACVI recertification process

 All candidates will be reminded as the deadline approaches but it is the candidate’s responsibility to ensure that the recertification is submitted in a timely manner.

-No late submissions will be accepted and, if the deadline is not respected, the candidate will have to repeat the certification process (exam + logbook) in order to maintain its certification valid.
+No late submissions will be accepted and, if the deadline is not respected, the candidate will have to repeat the certification process (exam and logbook) in order to maintain a valid certification.

-If candidates don't apply in the allowed time-frame, the certification will be revoked, and candidates will not be allowed to present themselves as EACVI certified healthcare professionals.
+If candidates don't apply within the allocated timeframe, the certification will be revoked, and candidates will not be allowed to present themselves as EACVI certified healthcare professionals.
 They will also be removed from the list of EACVI certified healthcare professionals that is published on the ESC website.

 How to apply